psu/shortlet/README.md

 #### Properties depending on action

-See the list of actions below.
+See each action below.

 ---

 ## List of Actions

-Most actions require one or several elements to be selected, see _Element selection properties_ above.
+Most actions require one or several elements to be selected, see _Element selection properties_ `on/test/if/for` above.

 ### Script control and Utilities

 - **wait** Wait the given amount of milliseconds:
   - `"delay": 123`
-- **log** Add selected elements to console.log.
+- **log** Print selected elements in console.log.
+  - `on/test/if/for`
 - **highlight** Not yet implemented..

 ### Browser interaction

 - **goto** Navigate to an url, append the current url or go back/forward in the browser history:
   - `"url": "https://"` or `"history": "back|forward"`
-  - `"append": FALSE|true`
+  - `"append": FALSE|true`..
 - **scroll** Scroll to the selected element or to a fixed postition:
   - `on/test/if/for`
   - `"top": y`